uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/lapack/getri.rst

    GPU support is for only real precisions.

-   For GPU support, errors are reportedthrough the info parameter, but computation does not halt for an algorithmic error.
+   For GPU support, errors are reported through the info parameter, but computation does not halt for an algorithmic error.